Kvitekvist/FUS/README.md

 ### Removing the Modlist

 You can just remove the MO2 folder and be done with it.
 SKSE and ENB files will still be in your game folder.
 The easiest way to remove these, unless you know what files that is, is to do a clean install of Skyrim VR again.
 See [Clean Skyrim](#clean-skyrim)

+### FAQ

+- The game is really blurry. -> Should not be blurry if you enabled a sharpener (ENB/Reshade).
+Make sure dynamic resolution is off.
+- Why is my performance so bad? -> Don't use supersampling.
+Just set render resolution to 100%, have TAA on ingame, dynamic resolution off, no supersampling ingame, and use a post-process sharpener like VR Vision Reshade.
+- You use 3D trees plus Mirkvior? -> We are only using the plants from 3D trees.
+- Doesn't Cathedral Landscape already include Blended Road? -> There are some meshes missing from Cathedral Landscape that are included in blended roads.
+- Is XLodGen essential?
+I always only did TexGen then Dyndolod. -> Not essential, but you generate terrain LOD with xLODGen, tree and object LOD with DynDOLOD.
+- I see you are using USSEP from the Nexus, but I do not see the Skyrim VR - USSEP Compatibility Patch. -> USSEP thing is baked into cleaned master mod.
+- Did you address the Realm of Lorkham Unbound quest issue?
+I did not see Realm of Lorkhan - Unbound Quest Fix. -> Yes, unbound is merged into the list.

 # The full modlist